Natural Wonders, Scenic Drives, Wildlife and More

-A new year brings hope, optimism and a renewed desire to explore.
-If your travel resolutions include getting to know the natural wonders and beauty around the Pacific Northwest, check out our list of 21 amazing outdoor opportunities and road trips.
-When it is safe to travel again, make time to reconnect with new and old favorite places.
+A new year is upon us, and that is one more reason to plan adventures and get ready to explore our region.
+Get to know the natural wonders and beauty around the Pacific Northwest by checking out our list of 23 amazing outdoor opportunities and road trips for 2023.
+Make time to reconnect with new and old favorite places.

 Migrating gray whales are visible from roadside spots along Highway 101 at Kalaloch Beach.
 The best time to see them is the spring, when calves and mothers swim close to the shore.
 Sightings can occur almost any month of the year, however.
 Keep an eye out for educational Whale Trail signs, which dot the entire coast of Washington state at roadside whale-watching sights.

-March and April, when warmth returns to the region, make for a great time to visit Palouse Falls.
+March and April, when warmth returns to the region, make for a great time to visit Palouse Falls in southeast Washington.
 Melting snow turns Washington state’s official waterfall into a raging wonder, worthy of the road trip.
 If you can’t take a spring trip, don’t worry; Palouse Falls is magnificent all year long.
-Find more amazing falls across the Pacific Northwest.
+Find more amazing falls (and spectacular frozen ones in the winter) across the Pacific Northwest.

 The rolling hills of the Palouse are a yearlong gem.
 Each month of the year showcases the changing colors of this unique landscape.
 During the spring and early summer, yellow canola blooms, while other fields erupt in green.
 As summer arrives, the fields become geometric wonderlands plowed by area farmers.
 After splashes of fall colors, head to the area to see winter snow and clear skies.

 Full of wilderness beauty, the Hoh River is a must-see destination all year long.
-The Hoh Rainforest is known for heavy mosses dripping from ancient trees as elk herds wander in the large ferns.
+The Hoh Rainforest on. the western side of the Olympic Mountains is known for heavy mosses dripping from ancient trees as elk herds wander in the large ferns.
 A visit to the Hoh in the fall gives solitude in the colorful maples and serene landscapes, with sounds of an occasional elk bugle interrupting the silence.

 Hurricane Ridge and Dungeness Spit are 35 miles apart, offering opportunities to hike in snow and sand in the same day.
 Dungeness Spit is found at the Dungeness National Wildlife Refuge and offers beach hiking, whale watching and wildlife viewing.
 Hurricane Ridge, over 5,000 feet above the sand, is a high alpine wonderland, with snow often lingering until June, giving glimpses of glaciers, wildlife and sweeping views.
 Read more about visiting the nearby Port Angeles.